 Example 5:

-- We are asking you.
+- We are calling you.

-Ask the question: Who are we asking?
+Ask the question: Whom are we calling?

 Answer: You